 Like in first-order logic, expressions of second-order logic are built up from a basic vocabulary containing variables, constant symbols, predicate symbols and sometimes function symbols.
 From them, together with logical connectives, quantifiers, and punctuation symbols such as parentheses and commas, terms and formulas are formed.
 The difference is that in addition to variables for objects, second-order logic also contains variables for relations and functions, and allows quantification over them.
-So the logical symbols of second-order logic are those of first-order logic, plus:
+So the logical symbols of second-order logic are

 - 1. A countably infinite set of second-order relation variables of every arity $n: V_0^n, V_1^n, V_2^n, \dots$ - 2.
-A countably infinite set of second-order function variables: $u_0^n, u_1^n, u_2^n, \dots$
+A countably infinite set of second-order function variables: u_0^n , u_1^n , u_2^n , ...